 ANTRIM COUNTY, MICHIGAN

-DRAFT MINUTES OF SPECIAL BOARD MEETING
+APPROVED MINUTES OF SPECIAL BOARD MEETING AS PREPARED 4-0

 APRIL 26, 2018

 COMMUNITY SERVICES BUILDING

 TORCH LAKE TOWNSHIP

 Present: Martel, Schultz, Schoenherr, Petersen and Windiate

 Absent: None

 Audience: 6

 Meeting convened at 4:00 PM.

 Public Comments: Lee Scott stated he has spent significant amount of time with Bob Spencer over the years.
 Both he and Jim Walworth depended on Bob for assistance with Planning Commission details.
 He works with great detail to make sure the PC was following the Zoning Ordinance and State law.
 In his occupation the Company Policy was if you violate the policy there was a consequence.
 With the Zoning Ordinance, By-Laws and the Planning & Zoning Enabling Act, if the rules are not followed the consequence was for the township.
 You have to follow procedures.
 Bob has been on the ZBA for 9 years and has only had the one issue.
 Bob Cook stated as a new member to the ZBA, he feels the emphasis Bob had was to make sure the minutes contained accurate information.
 At this point the Clerk read into the record a letter received from Mr. Spencer’s attorney, Karen Ferguson, dated April 26, 2018.
 Four minor corrections were made to that letter.